ladak100/ladak100.github.io/todayi.md

 ### Today, I...
 #### June 2024
+Wednesday July 3th, 2024:
+- Today, I had a normal day
+- Today, I watched the holdovers in the evening with my mom. really nice movie

 Tuesday July 2th, 2024:
 - Today, I worked during the day
 - Today, I surprised my hrandparents in the evening.
 We had a big dinner together the six of us.
 Another awesome day